dnaspider/dna/README.md

 # `👽`[dnaspider.exe](https://github.com/dnaspider/dna/releases "Download open source dnaspider.exe")
 Hello Friend, and thank you for your interest in dnaspider.exe 🙏.

-🥁 Introducing dnaspider.exe programmable keyboard software for Windows 10 (32/64-bit) PCs!
-Tweak and execute simple ⌨ and 🖱 functionality to your liking.
+🥁 Introducing dnaspider.exe programmable keyboard software for Windows 11, 10 (32/64-bit) PCs!
+Tweak and execute simple or complex ⌨ and 🖱 functionality+ to your liking.
 Use this functionality to automate and accelerate through daily tasks like a pro.
-With the help of dnaspider.exe, you will have the ability to strategically execute your custom built functionality seamlessly.
+With the help of dnaspider.exe, you will have the ability to strategically execute your custom built functionality seamlessly. 🦾🤖🦾.
 <h3>How it works</h3>

 dnaspider.exe builds an input strand from keyboard keys you press...